aquascape123/makerworld-telegram-notifier/README.md

 # MakerWorld Notifier

 This Chrome extension monitors your MakerWorld account for changes in downloads, prints, and points.
-When a change is detected, you will receive a Telegram notification.
+When a change is detected, you will receive a Telegram notification with the model name!

 ## Features
 - Monitors downloads, prints, and points on MakerWorld.